vinta/haul/README.rst

 Advanced Usage
 ==============

-There are two key concepts that are represented as pure Python functions in Haul: the Extractor and the Derivers.
+There are two key concepts that are represented as pure Python functions in Haul: the Extractor and the Derivators.

 - **Extractors** are responsible for extracting image URLs from web pages.
-- **Derivers** are used for deriving different sized image URLs that are collected by Extractors from contexts and predefined rules.
+- **Derivators** are used for deriving different sized image URLs that are collected by Extractors from contexts and predefined rules.

 Built-in Extractors
 -------------------